pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step5-view-interactivity.md

 ---
-title: Part 5 - Adding interactivity to the view
+title: Step 5 - Adding interactivity to the view
 description: Walks you through adding interactivity to the Bar visualization view.
 parent-path: .
 parent-title: Create a custom Bar chart visualization using D3